Looking for help building the future? Let's connect on LinkedIn

 Innovation’s frontier

-Git’s speed, correctness guarantees and efficient use of space were essential to its success.⁴ Without the availability of suitable elemental technologies, “Git” would have been beyond the technology frontier.
+Git’s speed, correctness guarantees and efficient use of space were essential to its success.⁴ Without the availability of suitable technologies, “Git” would have been beyond the technology frontier.

-In terms of the number of descendants: invention > innovation > configuration.
+In terms of the number of descendants: invention > innovation > engineering.
 This is why the dictionary (hashed binary tree of pairs) is an important data structure, but the config struct for any particular app is not.

 Disruption